Live Data is a MapsAlive feature that lets a tour get its content from a server in real-time. It allows you to:

 - Manage your content on your server instead of in your tour

 Live Data works by making server requests to obtain information from a web service.
-Server requests and web services are explained in the next two sections.
-Other sections of this Live Data documentation provide lots of examples and sample code to help you evaluate and try using Live Data to determine if it's something you want to use.
+This Live Data documentation provides lots of examples and sample code to help you evaluate and try using Live Data to determine if it's something you want to use.

 For examples of maps that use Live Data see:

-The Live Data feature is included in the Pro Plan
+The Live Data feature is included in the Plus and Pro Plans

 A server request is a request for information made by your map to a server that is located somewhere on the internet.
 The requested information is what you want the map to display when a user selects a hotspot.